 Olivewood Gardens and Learning Center is pleased to announce that we have completed the major build portion of the Butterfly Park project.
-From April 18th-21st, staff, students, and volunteers worked together to create a new public gathering space at Butterfly Park (Palm Avenue, between 20th and 22nd Street in National City).
+From April 18th to 21st, staff, students, and volunteers worked together to create a new public gathering space at Butterfly Park (Palm Avenue, between 20th and 22nd Street in National City).
 This build was the culmination of a six-month long project funded by the San Diego Foundation and implemented in partnership with A Reason to Survive (ARTS), the City of National City, and The Pomegranate Center.

 To learn more about the community-generated design, please see the Butterfly Park Gathering Place Report.